 Trusted Pardons Expands: Scotia Pardons is Born

-The success of TPS’s illegitimate business persuaded Akhtar and Javed to open a second fraudulent company: Scotia Pardons.
+The success of TPS’s allegedly illegitimate business persuaded Akhtar and Javed to open a second company: Scotia Pardons.

 Ostensibly operating out of the same location as Trusted Pardon Services, Scotia Pardons operated in the same deceitful manner.
 They employed Jamie Jackson, their top earning employee at TPS, to run the operations at Scotia.